mstucchi-tealblue/QtRO-Example/README.md

-# Two windows that share the positions and size
+# Two windows that share the position and size.

+I did not take care about closing event, always above, visibility.
+This is just the mechanism for positioning and resizing.

-How to:
+How to use:
 1) Start server process
 2) Start client process
 3) Make the windows visible in your screen